08615999961401

 What Is a Stepper Motor?

-A stepper motor is a brushless synchronous electric motor designed to divide one full rotation into multiple equal steps.
+A stepper motor is a brushless synchronous motor designed to divide rotational movement into fixed angular increments.

-Instead of rotating continuously, the rotor moves incrementally according to electrical pulse commands generated by the motion controller or stepper driver.
+Instead of spinning continuously, the rotor moves one step at a time according to electrical pulse commands generated by a controller and executed by the stepper driver.

 • 1.8° step angle (200 steps per revolution)